Albedo Anthropomorphics

 Albedo Anthropomorphics, or Albedo for short, is a furry comic book anthology series which was credited with starting the furry comic book subgenre that featured sophisticated stories with talking animals primarily intended for an adult audience.
 The first issue of Albedo was published in 1983; the most recent issue was published in 2005.

 Albedo was started by Steve Gallacci (pronounced /ɡʌˈlɑt͡ʃi/), who produced its main feature, Erma Felna: EDF—a sophisticated science fiction military series set in a sector of space populated by sapient and predominantly humanoid versions of mammal and avian species.
 The focus of the series is Erma Felna, a young feline officer who eventually plays a central role in the complex political conflicts that consume her universe.

-Gallacci was a technical illustrator for the United States Air Force, and one feature of Albedo is well thought-out and illustrated vehicles.
+Gallacci was a technical illustrator for the United States Air Force, and one feature of Albedo is its well thought-out and illustrated vehicles.
 His experience also shows in the realistic treatment of military life and operations.

 The series was used as inspiration for the Albedo role-playing game, which has had three editions and multiple supplements.